HomeGuidesAPI ReferenceChangelog

 NameTypeDescription

-GET /rest/v1/accounts/pid/{providerAccountId}/tariffs?hasContractedRates=true&fields=ext
+GET /rest/v1/accounts/pid/{providerAccountId}/tariffs?hasTimeOfUseRates=true&fields=ext

-The response will return a list of Direct Access tariffs where "hasContractedRates": true.
-We've also included the fields=ext parameter in this request because "hasContractedRates": true is an extended field.
+The response will return a list tariffs where "hasTimeOfUseRates": true.
+We've also included the fields=ext parameter in this request because "hasTimeOfUseRates": true is an extended field.